Body mass index, or BMI, has been used for over 100 years to help health professionals decide whether a patient is overweight or underweight.

 Other scientists, however, have suggested that although some people may appear to be overweight but healthy, the extra weight puts them at higher risk of certain diseases as they get older.
 A research article published in 2019 concludes that, overall, people with obesity have a higher risk of developing metabolic syndrome than those without.

 A healthy weight is hard to figure exactly.
 One size does not fit all.

 - general health

 - bone density

 - body type

-BMI is useful when studying populations and trends, and it can give a rough idea of our health and weight status.
-In fact, for now, it is probably the best guide we have.
+BMI is useful when studying populations and trends, and it can give a rough idea of a person’s health and weight status.
+For now, it is probably the best guide we have.

-More important, perhaps, is to follow a healthful lifestyle with a balanced diet and regular exercise, to prevent piling on the pounds in the first place.
+It may be more important to follow a healthful lifestyle with a balanced diet and regular exercise to prevent gaining excess weight in the first place.